Main Arena

 NEW Private Driving Championships and Concourse D’elegance Driving

-These classes will be new for the main arena this year and will take place from 2pm on Sunday afternoon.
+These classes were a new display in the main arena in 2025 and took place from 2pm on Sunday afternoon.

 Concourse D’Elegance means ‘Competition of Elegance’ and began in Paris with aristocrats parading their horse-drawn carriages on Summer weekends, making these classes a spectacular watch to round off the show weekend.